 Quite often rhubarb is stewed to use in various rhubarb recipes, or recipes using rhubarb.
 A delicious alternative is to roast the rhubarb in the oven with a little orange juice and brown sugar.
 This roasting helps the rhubarb to keep its beautiful color, it intensifies the flavor and retains the shape of the rhubarb rather than a mush.
 Once you have your roasted rhubarb use as you would in any recipe with stewed rhubarb or freeze.

-- 2 tbsp soft, brown sugar
+2 tablespoons soft brown sugar

-- 3 tbsp orange juice
+3 tablespoons orange juice

-Preheat the oven to 175C/ 350F/ Gas 4
+Preheat the oven to 350 F/175 C/ Gas 4.

-Bake in the preheated oven for approx 20 minutes or until the rhubarb is cooked through but not falling apart.
+Bake in the preheated oven for approximately 20 minutes or until the rhubarb is cooked through, but not falling apart.

-- Remove from the oven and leave uncovered to cool.
-Use in all your favorite rhubarb recipes.
+Remove from the oven and leave uncovered to cool.

 Do you Want to Know How to Choose Rhubarb?

 Always look for a bright color, the rhubarb stalks must be firm and upright but the a pale yellow, they should never be black, it shows the age of the rhubarb.

 Always eat rhubarb fresh, it is like all local foods best eaten as soon as possible.

 If you cannot eat the eat the rhubarb immediately, top and tail the stalks and cut into small pieces.
 If the rhubarb is intended for sweet dishes, simply sugar the rhubarb and place into freezer bags and freeze.

 Rhubarb Fact File

 Rhubarb (genus Rheum) belongs to the plant family Polygonaceae.
 Contrary to popular belief, Rhubarb is a vegetable, not a fruit, being a close relative of garden Sorrel.

 The stalks of rhubarb though tartare edible, the leaves, however, are toxic.

 Early spring rhubarb doesn't need peeling, simply trim and wash.

 Rhubarb contains a fair source of potassium.
 The crisp, sour stalks are rich in vitamin C, dietary fiber, and calcium.

-- The calcium in rhubarb combines with oxalic acid making it hard for the body to absorb.
+The calcium in rhubarb combines with oxalic acid making it hard for the body to absorb.